Ankur1911/Agent-Swarm/README.md

 ### 4. **General Agent**
 - **Role**: Handles general-purpose queries, including those unrelated to InfinitePay or customer support.
 - **Features**:
-  - If the query is suspicious or illegal, the agent uses the **Slack notification tool** to alert the team.
+  - If the query is suspicious or illegal, the agent uses the **Slack notification tool** to alert the team (Guardrails for handle undesired questions).
   - If the query relates to news, the agent uses the **News Tool** to fetch relevant articles based on the user's city or topic(From newsdata.io API).

 #### Tools: